modxcms/fred/docs/collab/gitify.md

 ## Next steps

-Once you have Gitify set up and have cloned your theme to your MODX instance, you can work with a remote repository in [git to collaborate](collab/git_in_action.md).
+Once you have cloned your theme to your MODX instance, you can work with a remote repository in [git to collaborate](collab/gitify_in_action).